Getting Started

 Tell Git who you are

-Replace "Your Name" and the email with your actual name and the email you used for GitHub:
+Replace "Your Name" and the email with your actual name and the email you used for GitHub.
+Paste each line into Terminal:

 git config --global user.name "Your Name"